PR0CK0/StableDiffusionEndToEndGuide/README.md

     * You'll need to Torrent the leaked model or find it elsewhere
 2. Once you get the files into the folder for the WebUI, ```stable-diffusion-webui\models\Stable-diffusion```, and select the model there, you should have to wait a few minutes while the CLI loads the VAE weights
     * If you have trouble here, copy the config.yaml file from the folder where the model was and follow the same naming scheme (like in this [guide](https://rentry.org/voldy#-novelai-setup-))
-3. Recreate the Asuka image exactly, referring to the [troubleshooting guide](https://imgur.com/a/DCYJCSX) if it does not match
+3. This is important...
+Recreate the Asuka image exactly, referring to the [troubleshooting guide](https://imgur.com/a/DCYJCSX) if it does not match
 4. Find new SD models and LoRAs
     * [CivitAI](https://CivitAI.com/)
     * [Huggingface](https://huggingface.co/models?other=stable-diffusion)